andyperlitch/stonks/README.md

 ## Bugs

-- [ ] layout not scrolling on home page (ionic-related)
 - [ ] "undefined" as a key in the users
+- [x] layout not scrolling on home page (ionic-related)

 ## TODOs

+### Bugs

+- [ ] fix the MovingNumber component
+- [ ] Figure out why subscribing to games that have ended
+- [x] fix domain bug in stonk line graph
+- [x] fix leaderboard sort order
+- [x] force code to be uppercase
+- [x] Try to reproduce `MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
+11 buy listeners added to [Socket].
+Use emitter.setMaxListeners() to increase limit`

+### Features

 - [ ] graph of player's equity
-  - [ ] show graph for open and close hours
-  - [ ] fix bug with large price movement
-- [ ] outside price movement
-- [ ] Show other games the user is in
 - [ ] countdown to start
 - [ ] a way to return to home screen from join
+- [ ] limit chat messages
+- [ ] show which user is the owner on game page
+- [ ] graphic of green "+1" floats away every time you click buy, same with red "-1" for sell
 - [ ] ended game view
   - [ ] entire-game view
   - [ ] current round view
 - [ ] Limit user to just one game at a time
+- [ ] Show other games the user is in
-- [ ] limit chat messages
+- [ ] better error handling/redirect when oauth fails
-- [ ] Figure out why subscribing to games that have ended
+- [ ] animation for loading screen
-- [ ] show which user is the owner on game page
+- [ ] fake company summaries for each stonk before the game has started
-- [ ] graphic of green "+1" floats away every time you click buy, same with red "-1" for sell
-- [x] fix leaderboard sort order
-- [x] force code to be uppercase
+- [x] outside price movement
 - [x] graphs of stonks
-- [x] Try to reproduce `MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
-11 buy listeners added to [Socket].
-Use emitter.setMaxListeners() to increase limit`
 - [x] make the buy and sell buttons disabled during after-hours trading
 - [x] `JoinGame` page
   - [x] text area for nickname, text area for code